fluent/fluent-bit-docs/README.md

   * Create new streams of data using query results
   * Aggregation Windows
   * Data analysis and prediction: Timeseries forecasting
-* Portable: runs on Linux, MacOS, Windows and BSD systems
+* Portable: runs on Linux, macOS, Windows and BSD systems

 ## Fluent Bit, Fluentd and CNCF